edgedb/edgedb/docs/reference/connection.rst

 .. warning::

-   Within a given priority level, you cannot specify multiple instances "instance selection parameters" simultaneously.
+   Within a given priority level, you cannot specify multiple instances of "instance selection parameters" simultaneously.
 For instance, specifying both ``EDGEDB_INSTANCE`` and ``EDGEDB_DSN`` environment variables will result in an error.